kelvinrandu/My-diary-api/README.md

 ## DESCRIPTION
 My-diary-api is a restful api intended to communicate with a front end of your choice using various api endpoints.
 The api endpoints are meant to do the following
-- POST (post entries to my dictionary)
+- post entries to my dictionary
-- GET   ( fetch entries from my dictionary)
+- fetch entries from my dictionary
-- DELETE (delete an  entry from my dictionary)
+- delete an  entry from my dictionary
-- PUT    (modify an entry from my dictionary)
+- modify an entry from my dictionary

 ## REQUIREMENTS
 Minimum requirements needed to run this application include;